tachiyomiorg/website/src/forks/Neko.md

 - MDList support
 - Similar Manga recommendations
 - Manually sync of Manga to and from **MangaDex** follows list
+- Ability to filter chapters and skip by scanlator group

 ## Credits
 - [Inorichi](https://github.com/inorichi/) for making the original **Tachiyomi**